-Operating income for 2020 was \$80.3 million, a decrease of 16.7% compared to \$96.4 million in 2020.
-Return on sales was 12.6% for 2020, compared to 13.3% for 2019.
-Return on sales declined due to the aforementioned impacts of the CV19 pandemic in the first half of 2020.
+Operating income for 2021 was \$115.5 million, an increase of 43.8% compared to \$80.3 million in 2020.
+Return on sales improved to 15.0% for 2021, compared to 12.6% for 2020.
+Return on sales increased due to the much reduced impact of the pandemic in 2021 compared to 2020.

-The Checkpoint Segment invested \$22.0 million in capital spending for 2020, compared to \$28.9 million for 2019.
-The majority of expenditures in 2020 were in the Asia Pacific region to enhance capacity in ALS manufacturing facilities.
-Depreciation and amortization for the Checkpoint Segment was \$29.1 million for 2020, compared to \$29.6 million for 2019.
+Checkpoint invested \$31.5 million in capital spending for 2021, compared to \$22.0 million for 2020.
+The majority of expenditures in 2021 were in the Asia Pacific region to enhance capacity in ALS manufacturing facilities.
+Depreciation and amortization, excluding amortization on right-of-use assets, was \$31.3 million for 2021, compared to \$29.1 million for 2020.

-E) Innovia Segment
+E) Innovia

-The Innovia Segment consists of the Innovia film operations acquired in 2017, the Treofan film facility acquired in 2018, the Flexpol facility acquired in 2020 and two small legacy film manufacturing facilities transferred from the CCL Segment.
-The acquired operations, which comprise the majority of the Innovia Segment, provide a global footprint for the manufacture of specialty high-performance, multi-layer, surface-engineered BOPP films, with a facility located in each of Australia, Belgium, Mexico, Poland and the United Kingdom.
-These films are sold to customers in the label materials, flexible packaging and consumer packaged goods industries worldwide, with a small percentage of the total volume consumed internally by CCL Secure and CCL Label within the CCL Segment.
-The two smaller legacy facilities, one located in Germany and one in the United States, produce almost their entire output for the CCL Segment's Food & Beverage and Home & Personal Care businesses, respectively.
+Innovia operations acquired in 2017, Treofan acquired in 2018, Flexpol acquired in 2020 and two small legacy film manufacturing facilities transferred from the CCL Segment make up this business.
+Innovia's global footprint for the manufacture of specialty high-performance, multi-layer, surface-engineered BOPP films, includes major facilities located in each of Australia, Belgium, Mexico, Poland and the United Kingdom.
+These films are sold to customers in the pressure sensitive materials, flexible packaging and consumer packaged goods industries worldwide, with a small percentage of the total volume consumed internally by CCL Secure and CCL Label within the CCL Segment.
+In addition, two smaller legacy facilities, one located in Germany and one in the United States, produce almost their entire output for the CCL Segment's Food & Beverage and Home & Personal Care businesses, respectively.

 Polypropylene resin is the most significant input cost for this Segment, derived from oil or natural gas and manufactured globally by a limited number of producers.
 Polypropylene costs depend on the prices of natural gas, oil and the availability of resin cracking capacity.
 Innovia does not use derivative financial instruments to hedge its exposure to volatility of polypropylene prices; therefore, many of its large customer price agreements adjust for movements up and down in resin cost.
-North American prices eased in 2019 through the first half of 2020 but increased rapidly in the final two quarters of the year.
-European resin prices were more stable but also turned upwards in late 2020.
+Polypropylene cost increases in North America outpaced rises in Europe throughout 2021, stabilizing during the fourth quarter of this year and into 2022.